Chinj17/segregator/README.md

 ## About the authors
 Here is a little information about the authors:

+* Kamakshi Jain
+* Sayan Brahma
+* Chinmay Joshi <br>
+I am a graduate student doing my Master's in Robotics at the University of Maryland.
+My Bachelor's degree was in Electronics and Instrumentation Engineering from Vellore Institute of Technology, India.
+I would like to work in the field of Robotics with a focus on either Computer Vision or Machine Learning.

 ### Technologies to be used:

    * Ubuntu 16.04